mtalarico/sampler/README.md

 **DISCLAIMER: this is not an official MongoDB product, rather it is experimental code that should be used at your own risk.
 As with any software, test thoroughly in a lower environment.**

-Using statistical sampling to validate two mongodb cluster's sychronization.
+Using statistical sampling based on Cochran's sample size to validate two mongodb cluster's sychronization.

 ## Compares
 - estimated document counts